crazcalm/oral-english/songs/help.md

 - (When) When I was younger (When I was young) so much younger than today
 - (I never need) I never needed anybody's help in any way
-- (Now) But now these days are gone (These days are gone) and I'm not so self assured
+- (Now) But now these days are gone (These days are gone) and I'm not so self-assured
 - (And now I find) Now I find I've changed my mind, I've opened up the doors

 - Help me if you can, I'm feeling down